PeterCamilleri/rctp/README.md

 ![A Translator](./images/Overview_One.png)

-Let's take a look at the two parts of our diagram that are not the compiler.
+Let's take a look at the two parts of our diagram that are not the mystical cloud of magic compiler stuff.
+Namely, a brief note about the Input and Output.
-Namely the Input and Output.
-What forms can these take:
+What forms can these take?

 **Input**: The types of things we input into translators has not really changed a great deal over the years.
 It mostly consists of files containing text.
 Yes